chuckb/nand2tetris/Readme.txt

 --------

 1. Directory Structure and Compilation Instructions
+2. Build Instructions
-2. The Chip API for Implementation of Chips in Java
+3. The Chip API for Implementation of Chips in Java
-3. The VMCode API for Implementation of VM Functions/Classes in Java
+4. The VMCode API for Implementation of VM Functions/Classes in Java

 Directory Structure and Compilation Instructions: